iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.26.0/report.md

 > UNEXCUSABLE.
 Go to purchase $10 subscription for Virtual Dr and upon entering all my payment Info, it tells me the payment didn't work so I went back and did it again.
 Same outcome.
 I went to PayPal to check the history be and turns out I was charged $1 authorization charge BOTH times.
 No refund, no Customer service help, NOTHING.
 Sends NOT one payment verification info but would have kept charging $1 each time trying to update payment.
 HEALTH TAP SHOULD BE ASHAMED<br> :date: __2020-08-24 12:53:33__

 > Very Unhelpful I would like my money back<br> :date: __2020-08-22 06:07:56__

-> Easily the worst app I've ever used.
-I got disconnected 10 times when the app crashed during a consultation.
-I asked for a doctor's note twice from two different doctor's and never got one.
-The wait times are ridiculous, "5 minute waits times" are more like 30.<br> :date: __2020-08-19 17:59:03__